-average Logical scalar indicating whether the proportion of non-zero counts in each group should be computed instead. threshold A numeric scalar specifying the threshold above which a gene is considered to be detected.
-BPPARAM A BiocParallelParam object specifying whether summation should be parallelized. subset_row Soft-deprecated equivalents of the arguments described above. subset_col Soft-deprecated equivalents of the arguments described above. assay.type A string or integer scalar specifying the assay of x containing the matrix of counts (or any other expression quantity that can be meaningfully summed). exprs_values, detection_limit Soft-deprecated equivalents of the arguments above.
+subset.col An integer, logical or character vector specifying the cells to use.
+Defaults to all cells with non-NA entries of ids. average Logical scalar indicating whether the proportion of non-zero counts in each group should be computed instead. threshold A numeric scalar specifying the threshold above which a gene is considered to be detected.
+BPPARAM A BiocParallelParam object specifying whether summation should be parallelized. subset_row, subset_col, detection_limit, exprs_values Soft-deprecated equivalents of the arguments above. assay.type A string or integer scalar specifying the assay of x containing the matrix of counts (or any other expression quantity that can be meaningfully summed).